About Art Licensing

 How Accurate Is Your Accounting System?

 We pride ourselves on our meticulous accounting controls, which assure that you are paid the proper amount.
-Our accounting system is fully automated and computerized, so every transaction is recorded and accounted for properly.

 What If I Have A Question About An Item On My Royalty Statement?